mhira-project/mhira-docker/README.md

     # Also supports multiple domain names or combination of IP address and domains, with comma separation
     SITE_DOMAIN=mhira.myorganization.com, 10.0.0.2

+* Restart your docker containers to apply the environment file changes

+* Using a publicly accessible domain name as `SITE_DOMAIN`, the bundled in [Caddy](https://caddyserver.com/) webserver will automatically provision a Trusted HTTPS certificate for domain.

+* If the using an internal domain name or IP address as `SITE_DOMAIN`, the webserver will provision a self-signed certificate.
+Users will be faced with a security warning when accessing the site using self-signed certificate, and will need to accept/trust the certificate to access the site.

+### HTTP Certificate
 ## Updating your installation

 To update your existing installation to a newer version of MHIRA software execute following commands